Nicholas of Flüe: Early life

 In 1417, Nicholas was born in the village Flüeli near Sachseln, in the canton of Unterwalden as the eldest son of wealthy peasants.
 He had two brothers named Eglof and Peter.
-The families surname von Flüe comes from a rock (Fluh=Flüe).
+The family's surname von Flüe comes from a rock (Fluh=Flüe).
 He was baptized in Kerns.
 In 1431/1432 he accompanied his father to the local peasants council and was therefore admitted as a member of the free peasants of Obwalden.

 At the age of 21, he enrolled in the army and during the Old Zürich War, waged against the canton of Zurich by the rest of the Old Swiss Confederacy, Nicholas distinguished himself as a soldier and took part in the Battle of Ragaz in 1446.
 He later took up arms again in the so-called Thurgau war against Archduke Sigismund of Austria in 1460.
 It was thanks to Nicholas' influence that a house of the Dominican nuns, the convent of St. Katharinental, where many Austrians had fled after the capture of Diessenhofen, escaped being destroyed by the Swiss confederates.
 They farmed in the hamlet of Flüeli in the alpine foothills, above Sachseln on the Lake Sarnen.
 He also continued to serve in the military to the age of 37, rising to the rank of captain.
 He reportedly fought with a sword in one hand and a rosary in the other.
 After leaving military service, he became a councillor for his canton and then in 1459, for nine years, served as a judge.
 He declined the opportunity to serve as Landammann (governor) of his canton.